 Making Homemade Citrus Spray the Easy Way

 Making your own DIY orange cleaner, lime cleaner or lemon cleaner isn't a labor-intensive task.
 In fact, rather than try to peel every citrus fruit on your tree all at once, you can just toss the peels into a Mason jar as you use them, then make the citrus spray when the jar is about half-full.
-(Though if you need some recipes to speed up that process, we have a few pineapple-orange recipes you can try.)

 After that, it's just a matter of adding the vinegar and letting the Mason jar and science handle the rest.

 Homemade Citrus Spray Recipe

 - 1 large (or 2 medium) Mason jar with lid